 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, United Airlines reported total carbon emissions of approximately 49,406,001,000 kg CO2e.
-This figure includes Scope 1 emissions of about 36,590,472,000 kg CO2e, which primarily arise from direct operations, and Scope 2 emissions of approximately 144,019,000 kg CO2e, related to purchased electricity.
-Additionally, the airline's Scope 3 emissions, which encompass indirect emissions from sources such as employee commuting and purchased goods, totalled around 12,671,510,000 kg CO2e.
-United Airlines has set ambitious climate commitments, aiming to achieve a 50% reduction in Scope 1, 2, and well-to-wake jet fuel greenhouse gas emissions per revenue ton kilometre (RTK) by 2035, using 2019 as the baseline year.
-This target includes biogenic emissions and removals from bioenergy feedstocks but does not account for non-CO2e effects that may contribute to aviation-induced warming.
-Furthermore, the airline has committed to reaching net-zero emissions across all scopes by 2050.
-The airline's emissions have fluctuated over recent years, with total emissions recorded at approximately 52,085,532,000 kg CO2e in 2019, decreasing to about 24,647,395,000 kg CO2e in 2020, and then rising again to approximately 43,893,642,000 kg CO2e in 2022.
-These figures highlight the challenges faced by the aviation industry in reducing emissions while maintaining operational capacity.
-United Airlines' commitment to sustainability reflects a broader industry trend towards reducing carbon footprints and addressing climate change, aligning with global efforts to limit temperature increases to well below 2°C.
+This figure includes emissions across all scopes: Scope 1 emissions were about 36,590,472,000 kg CO2e, Scope 2 emissions totalled approximately 144,019,000 kg CO2e, and Scope 3 emissions reached around 12,671,510,000 kg CO2e.
+United Airlines has set ambitious climate commitments, aiming to reduce its Scope 1, 2, and well-to-wake jet fuel greenhouse gas emissions by 50% per revenue ton kilometre (RTK) by 2035, using 2019 as the baseline year.
+This target encompasses biogenic emissions and removals from bioenergy feedstocks but does not account for non-CO2e effects that may contribute to aviation-induced warming.
+The airline is committed to reporting annually on its collaboration with stakeholders to mitigate these non-CO2e impacts.
+Overall, United Airlines is focused on achieving significant reductions in its carbon footprint, aligning with industry standards for climate action and sustainability.

 Access structured emissions data, company-specific emission factors, and source documents